 Geelong Gallery invites pre-school, primary and tertiary students to embark on a journey of discovery through pictures, places, people and stories.
 Our program is specifically designed to inspire wonder, curiosity and delight in the visual arts world.
 Offering a combination of contemporary and traditional models of learning, students will be given a hands-on opportunity to learn about the visual arts and engage in an exciting and diverse environment brimming with vibrant works of art.

-Whether you are looking to run a self-guided tour, or have one tailored for you led by the Gallery Learning and Audience Engagement Manager, Geelong Gallery offers an inspiring experience for your students to enjoy.
+Whether you are looking to run a self-guided tour, or have one tailored for you led by a Gallery Educator, Geelong Gallery offers an inspiring experience for your students to enjoy.